-Tuition payments are due within the first week of each academic quarter.
-A \$25 Late Tuition Payment Fee will be assessed for payments received after 14 days from the date the scheduled payment was due.
-All other student fees will be due within 30 days of the date of the invoice for such fees.
-A Late Payment Fee of 5% or \$5, whichever is greater, will be assessed on amounts received after 14 days from the date of the invoice.
-Late payments will also accrue interest at a rate of 1% per month until paid in full.
+Tuition payments are due within the first week of each academic quarter, or as outlined on the retail installment contract for payment plans.
+All other student fees are due within 30 days of the date of the invoice.
+A Late Payment Fee of 5% or \$5, whichever is greater, will be assessed on unpaid amounts that are more than 7 days overdue.
+Overdue accounts will also accrue interest on the outstanding balance at a rate of 1% per month.

 Students whose accounts are not up-todate by Monday of the third week of the term are subject to withdrawal from the college, collection fees, and attorney's fees in addition to the late fees and late payment interest noted above.

 In addition, the College does not issue a diploma or a transcript to any individual with an unpaid balance.